dromorobo/MSX-wifi/README.md

     Sets the startup-speed.
 Will be active after next restart

   - <b>set stop</b>
-    Enables interrupt of startup sequence to allow access to Lua, by creating a file stop.cfg.
+    Disables automatic startup of the Lua code on the ESP.
 Will be active after restart.
-Can be disabled by removing stop.cfg from the ESP file system
+You can then command the ESP via its built-in Lua commands.
+If you want to automatically start the Lua code again you must remove the file "stop.cfg" from the ESP file system (use: file.remove("stop.cfg") in Lua).

   - <b>show stop</b>
     Shows the status of startup sequence, ON is active (i.e. a file stop.cfg exists on the file system), and OFF is inactive